 - I will volunteer at the next community cleanup and pass out 10 business cards

 Make sure you align each of these goals to your overall resolution and determine how exactly they will help you get there.
 You’ll enjoy watching your goals move closer to achievements to effectively track your progress, and it’s fine to continuously adjust your plans and goals for a better outcome.

 Now let’s take a closer look at eight end-of-year accounting resolutions you can make now that will produce tangible results in the new year.

-Hire a Professional CPA Firm
+Hire a Professional Accounting Firm